Internet-of-People/iop-profile-server/INSTALLATION.md

  * Install .NET Core,
  * install OpenSSL (needed only for TLS certificate generation),
  * download the Profile Server source codes from GitHub,
- * build the Profile Server binaries,
+   * AND build the Profile Server binaries,
+ * OR download the Profile Server binaries,
  * configure the Profile Server,
  * run the Profile Server.

 ## Install .NET Core

 Simply go to [Microsoft .NET Core website](https://www.microsoft.com/net/core) and follow the instruction on how to install .NET Core to your system.

 ## Install OpenSSL